sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab3.md

      ![](images/dev110.png)

-      >**Note**: Be careful with copy/paste, make sure you have same indentation shown above.
+      >**Note**: Be careful with copy/paste, make sure you have the same indentation shown above.

-      >**Note**: This will automatically trigger the build pipeline if any change is made to the main branch and the web application code (the src/web folder).Since you enabled Branch Policies, you need to pass by a Pull Request in order to update your code.
+      >**Note**: This will automatically trigger the build pipeline if any change is made to the main branch and the web application code (the src/web folder).
+Since you enabled Branch Policies, you need to pass a Pull Request to update your code.

 1. Click the on the **Save and run (1)** dropdown and **Save (2)** button (not **Save and run**) to save the pipeline definition.